EU’s attitude to plant-based products needs to change

 Until then, by continuing ‘business as usual’, the EU will be playing chicken with the health and environment of its citizens.

-Alexandra Clark is sustainable food campaigner for Human Society International/Europe.
+Alexandra Clark is sustainable food campaigner for Humane Society International/Europe.
 She runs the Planting Fresh Ideas campaign, which is calling on the European Commission to adopt a target to encourage more sustainable consumption patterns in the EU by replacing 30 percent of animal-based foods with plant-based foods by 2030.